open-contracting/standard/standard/standard.md

 ##About this document
 This document sets out a proposed conceptual model for the [Open Contracting Data Standard](http://open-contracting.github.io), and poses a series of questions for consultation.

 It *does not* provide a field-level specification of the standard, or how the data may be represented in specific file formats.
-That will be provided through the beta release of the standard in early Q3 2014, developed based on responses to this document.
+That will be provided through the beta release of the standard in Q3 2014, developed based on responses to this document.

 ##Background and context